 - The filename must not have quote marks around it. - The filename must be added to the design and marked as a memory initialization file. - Vivado reads the memory file during synthesis.
 It is not possible to update the memory file and to run just implementation or generate bitstream.
-To incorporate software updates into an existing bit file, see Software Update flow on page 6-77.
+To incorporate software updates into an existing bit file, see Software Update flow on page 6-78.

 ITCM aliasing is controlled at reset by the state of the CFGITCMEN[1:0] signal.
-The upper and lower aliases can be enabled independently, that is, either one alias, both aliases, or none of the aliases.
-For more information about processor memory regions, see the Cortex-M1 Technical Reference Manual.
+For more information on CFGITCMEN[1:0], see the The upper and lower aliases can be enabled independently, that is, either one alias, both aliases, or none of the aliases.
+For more information about processor memory regions, see the Cortex-M3 Technical Reference Manual.